Three elegant ways to wear the side fishtail braid.

-Begin your fishtail braid.
+Begin your side fishtail braid.

 Proceed to fishtail: Take one small lock from the outsidemost of Section A and cross it over and incorporate it into Section B. Then take one small lock from the outside most of Section B and cross it over and incorporate it into Section A.

-Continue till the tips.
+Continue until the end.